U.S. Rep. Bill Flores will not run for re-election

-Flores, 65, a College Station Republican representing the 17th Congressional District, said he is eager to spend more time with his family, including four grandchildren.
+Flores, 65, a Bryan Republican in his fifth term representing the 17th Congressional District, said he is eager to spend more time with his family, including four grandchildren.

 Flores joins several other Texas Republicans in Congress who are not running for re-election, including U.S. Reps.
 Kenny Marchant, Pete Olson, Mike Conaway and Will Hurd.